Decoupled heat and charge rectification as a many-body effect in quantum wires: Interacting electrons

+Notice that these currents are obtained perturbatively on top of the heat or charge transfer between the reservoirs which from standard transport theory are proportional to $V$.
 Particularly interesting is when $\gamma-1$ or $\gamma_c$ becomes negative.
-Then the current increases when lowering $V$ until at some $V^*$ it becomes as large as the unperturbed current and the strong coupling regime is reached, making the used perturbation theory invalid.
-A further lowering of $V$ has to then produce again decreasing currents since no current can flow at $V=0$.
-Near $V^*$, however, the backscattering currents and thus the rectification are largest.
-Since $K_s \geq 1$ a $\gamma < 1$ is not possible for spinful particles, but it can be achieved for spin polarised or helical electrons for $K<1/2$.
-If in addition $K>1/3$ then the charge rectification keeps $\gamma_c>0$, making the decoupling of heat and charge rectification most pronounced, with a strongly rectified heat current and an only weakly asymmetric charge current.
-Figure \ref{fig:QV} shows $\dot{Q}_R^r$ for different $\gamma$, in which for $\gamma < 1$ we smoothly interpolate to the strong coupling scaling $\dot{Q}_R^r \sim |V|^{4/\gamma-1}$ \cite{Kane1992} across $V^*$.
+Then the current increases when lowering $V$ until at some $V^*$ it becomes as large as the unperturbed current $\propto V$.
+Perturbation theory must then be replaced by a strong coupling calculation.
+Since currents must vanish at $V=0$ the currents decrease then again.
+Near $V^*$ backscattering and thus rectification are largest.
+Since $K_s \geq 1$ the spinful case never has $\gamma < 1$ but this can be achieved for spin polarised electrons when $K<1/2$.
+If furthermore $K>1/3$ then charge rectification keeps $\gamma_c>0$ \cite{Feldman2005}, making the decoupling of heat and charge rectification most pronounced, with strongly rectified heat and only weakly asymmetric charge current.
+Figure \ref{fig:QV} shows $\dot{Q}_R^r$ for different $\gamma$.
+For $\gamma < 1$ we interpolate to the strong coupling scaling $\dot{Q}_R^r \sim |V|^{4/\gamma-1}$ \cite{Kane1992} across $V^*$.